 - More fragile- The weak spot of freestanding tents is the poles.
 Aluminum or fiberglass tent poles are designed to be as light as possible.
 The material is thin and the poles must be flexible.
 If you bend them too far or hard, they can crack or bend.
 Non-freestanding tents use trekking poles to pitch.
 These are much more robust.

 - If a pole breaks, it can be difficult and expensive to get a replacement- Freestanding tents require poles to pitch.
 These poles are designed by the manufacturer to be the perfect length and shape for your specific tent.
 They are proprietary.
 If a pole breaks or bends, you’ll have to find a replacement.
 This usually means ordering a new one from the tent manufacture.
 You can’t just go to an outdoors shop and buy a new one, in most cases.
 If you’re camping in a remote area or in the developing world, you might not be able to find the replacement pole that you need.
 These poles are also expensive.
-Non-freestanding tents usually just need a trekking pole or generic adjustable tent pole to pitch.
+Non-freestanding tents usually just need a single trekking pole or generic adjustable tent pole to pitch.
 You can even use a stick if nothing else is available.

 Non-Freestanding Tent Pros